 11. Other Items - The final section will act as space for the seller to add any notes or miscellaneous items they haven’t previously mentioned.

 Can You Negotiate the Fixtures and Fittings?

-It is possible to negotiate the fixtures and fittings during a sale.
+It is possible to negotiate during a sale for the fixtures and fittings.
 For example, if the buyer wants to reduce the asking price but the seller does not, they may come to an agreement where all white goods are left behind instead.
 This can also be reversed.

 If the seller believes the buyer’s offer is too low, then they may include additional fixtures and fittings in the sale to encourage a higher offer.
 Anything agreed and signed in the contract must be adhered to as it is legally binding after the exchange.